yatki/vscode-surround/README.md

 #### 2. Enabling a snippet for ONLY specified languages

-If you want to allow a snippet to work with `html`, `typescript`, `typescriptreact` documents, you can use the example below.
+If you want to allow a snippet to work with `html`, `typescript` and `typescriptreact` documents, you can use the example below.

 ```jsonc
 {